 - Then appears spring, and Spring is Tested

 Low volume spring

-Volume should be lower than the original anchor(where support first occurred ) candle at support when price retrace the first time to support the candle should have low volume than the anchor candle.
+Volume should be lower than the original anchor(where support first occurred ).
+The candle at support when the price retraced the first time to support the candle should have a lower volume than the anchor candle.
 The shallow price penetration and low volume indicate sellers are exhausted. springs should be bought immediately.

 High volume spring

-High volume indicates demand coming in, as we trade with the trend, springs should be bought immediately.
-If we want to trade for trend reversal.
+High volume indicates demand coming in.
+As we trade with the trend, springs should be bought immediately if we want to trade for trend reversal.
 High volume indicates the presence of sellers more likely to test immediately or after some rally.
-In order to justify buying on the test of the spring, two criteria must be met.
+To justify buying on the spring test, two criteria must be met.